forflo/lua2bash/README.md

 f[2](); -- prints 2
 ```

-And here, ladies and gentle men, is the corresponding BASH
+And here, ladies and gentlemen, is the corresponding BASH
 code (only successfully tested on 4.4.12(1)-release).

 ```bash